QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 In settings in which governments actually choose sequentially, many economists regard a time inconsistent plan as implausible because of the incentives to deviate that are presented  along the plan.

+(TO TOM: In our meeting, you suggested that we can improve the sentence above.)

 A way to state  this reaction   is to say that a Ramsey plan is not credible because there are persistent incentives for policymakers to deviate from it.